Grave and acute

 In some schools of phonetics, sounds are distinguished as grave or acute.
-This is primarily a perceptual classification, based on whether the sounds are perceived as sharp, high intensity, or as dull, low intensity.
-However, it can also be defined acoustically (acute sounds have a concentration of energy in the higher spectrum, versus grave which has a concentration of energy in the lower spectrum) or in terms of the articulations involved.
+This is a perceptual classification, based on whether the sounds are perceived as having a secondary, lesser intensity emphasis (grave), or a primary, higher intensity emphasis (acute).
+The accents can also be classified acoustically, with acute sounds occupying a higher frequency on the audio spectrum than grave, or in terms of their differing articulations.